Global Secondary Indexes¶

 In the example above:

-- This query will return a set of user IDs that are now used to retreive contents of the indexed table.
+This query will return a set of user IDs that are now used to retrieve contents of the indexed table.

 experimental: true to